amitmerchant1990/reverie/README.md

 ![](/images/reverie-demo.png)

-## Features
+## Features overview

 - Command-line free fork-first workflow, using GitHub.com to create, customize and post to your blog
-- Fully responsive and mobile optimized base theme (Theme Demo)
+- Fully responsive and mobile optimized base theme
 - Sass/Coffeescript support using Jekyll 2.0
 - Free hosting on your GitHub Pages user site
 - Markdown blogging